ibm-cloud-docs/watson-knowledge-studio/troubleshooting.md

 For Premium plans and Dedicated accounts, {{site.data.keyword.knowledgestudioshort}} does not use client data to improve the service.

 For more information, see the latest [{{site.data.keyword.knowledgestudioshort}} service description](https://www.ibm.com/software/sla/sladb.nsf/searchsaas/?searchview&searchorder=4&searchmax=0&query=Knowledge+Studio){: external}.

+## Can I deploy custom models across regions?
+{: #wks_cr_deploy}
+{: faq}

+Deployment of models across regions is not supported.
+A custom model can only be deployed to the same region as your Knowledge Studio instance.

 ## Can I access Knowledge Studio with an API?
 {: #wks_api_access}